Deepesh76780/DecentralizedFileSharing/README.md

 # Decentralized File Sharing Project (D-FILE)

-This repository contains the code for a decentralized GDrive project built using Harhat, Smart Contract (Solidity), and React.js.
+This repository contains the code for a decentralized D-FILE project built using Harhat, Smart Contract (Solidity), and React.js.
 The project aims to provide a secure and decentralized storage solution similar to Google Drive, where users can store and retrieve their files using blockchain technology.

 |  connect wallet | share Access |
 | ------- | ------- |